Download the Latest Statutes which govern the FISM organisation and its member societies.

 ARTICLE 5 Languages

 5.2 The Statutes of the FISM and the ‘FISM Contest Rules and Procedures’ will be translated in all the official languages.
 The Rules of Conduct of a Continental Division shall be in English and will be translated in at least one of the other official languages of the FISM.
-In the event of a dispute concerning the interpretation or application of the Statutes or of the “FISM Contest Rules and Procedures”, the International President, after consultation with the other members of the Presidium, shall have the authority to render a decision, which shall be final and binding for all parties.
+In the event of a dispute concerning the interpretation or application of the Statutes or of the “FISM Contest Rules and Procedures”, the International President, after consultation with the other members of the Board of Directors, shall have the authority to render a decision, which shall be final and binding for all parties.

 ARTICLE 6 The General Assembly